Aayushxdd09/resume-analyzer/README.md

 An AI-powered web application that analyzes resumes and provides skill-based scoring along with improvement suggestions.

-It also gives AI suggestions to improve your resume.
+Provides AI-powered suggestions to improve resume quality.

 ---